ckd protein calculator

 ⚠️ Critical Warning for Dialysis Patients

 Never follow a low-protein diet while on dialysis.
 This can cause severe malnutrition, muscle loss, weakened immunity, and increased mortality risk.
-Always consume 1.1-1.3 g/kg/day as calculated above.
+Always consume 1.1–1.3 g/kg/day as recommended by your renal dietitian.

 Plant-Based vs Animal Protein for Kidney Disease